segmentio/segment-docs/src/engage/audiences/predictive-traits/suggested-predictive-audiences.md

 Choose a **High lifetime value** Predictive Audience to target customers that show a high predicted lifetime value.

-Segment builds this Audience with the `Predicted LTV` Trait.
+Segment builds this Audience with the [Predicted LTV Predictive Trait](/docs/engage/audiences/predictive-traits//#predicted-lifetime-value).
 Audience members are in the top 10th percentile of predicted lifetime value and Segment expects that they'll spend the most over the next 90 days.

 #### Potential VIPs

 Choose a **Potential VIPs** Predictive Audience to target customers exhibiting several promising marketing behaviors.

-Segment builds this Audience with the `Page Viewed` event and `Likelihood to Purchase` and `Predicted LTV` traits.
+Segment builds this Audience with the `Page Viewed` event and Likelihood to Purchase and Predicted LTV Predictive Traits.
 Audience members have been active on your site within the last two weeks, have a high predicted lifetime value, and a high propensity to purchase.

 #### Dormant

 Choose a **Dormant** Predictive Audience to target inactive customers.

-Segment builds this Audience with the `Page Viewed` event and the `Likelihood to Purchase` Predictive Trait.
+Segment builds this Audience with the `Page Viewed` event and the Likelihood to Purchase Predictive Trait.
 Audience members have a low likelihood to purchase and haven't been active on your site in the last 60 days.